 When it comes to staying in downtown Little Rock, you’ve got several options.
 I’ll highlight some great ones to check out here.

-For less than $100 a night, you can comfortably stay near the River Market, and many of the other downtown bars and restaurants.
+For around $100 a night, you can comfortably stay near the River Market, and many of the other downtown bars and restaurants.
 The hotel also includes breakfast, a pool, wifi, and all the comforts of home that you’d expect from a Comfort Inn & Suites.

 PS- they also have a free airport shuttle!